-- The fair values of cash, trade and other receivables, cheques issued in excess of cash on hand, trade and other payables, performance bond obligations and dividends payable are comparable to their carrying amounts, given the short maturity periods. - The fair value of the Company's unsecured notes was based on the quoted active market price at March 31, 2019.
+- The fair values of cash, trade and other receivables, cheques issued in excess of cash on hand, trade and other payables, performance bond obligations and dividends payable are comparable to their carrying amounts, given the short maturity periods. - The fair value of the Company's unsecured notes was based on the quoted active market price at June 30, 2019. - The fair values of the Company's revolving loan facility, non-revolving term loan, and equipment term loan, equipment line and other approximate their carrying values as they bear interest at variable rates based on current market rates.
+The fair values have been estimated as the carrying values excluding unamortized financing costs. - The fair values of the Company's promissory notes and lease liabilities approximate their carrying values as they bear interest that approximates current market rates. - The fair value of the earn-out commitment is equal to the discounted amount of the earn-out payment.

-Notes to the Interim Condensed Consolidated Financial Statements (Unaudited) For the three months ended March 31, 2019 and 2018
+Notes to the Interim Condensed Consolidated Financial Statements (Unaudited) For the three and six months ended June 30, 2019 and 2018